 The way I stay surrendered on a daily basis is through prayer.
 One prayer in particular has helped me stay humble and receptive.
 I recommend that you say it on a daily basis to remain willing to surrender to a power greater than yourself.
 This prayer is recited at the end of every 12-step meeting:

 God grant me the serenity to accept the things I cannot change, courage to change the things I can, and wisdom to know the difference.

 These four tools are among many spiritual solutions on the path towards addiction recovery.
 I suggest you “keep it simple” and start here.
 To further guide you on your journey I’ve outlined a list of resources that will help you every step of the way.
 Finally, I welcome you to leave comments below and ask me anything about addiction.
 I’ve invited my friends Elisa and Tommy to show up on the blog this week too!
 So post anything here.
 I want this blog to be a safe space for people to reach out for help and receive the guidance that they need.

-Elisa Hallerman, Recovery Management Agency, is your go-to-resource for families or individuals seeking guidance on their recovery path.
+Elisa Hallerman of Recovery Management Agency is your go-to-resource for families or individuals seeking guidance on their recovery path.